Main navigation

 Directors also teach or work in an administrative capacity; depending on their skills, they may lead sections in acting or dramatic literature courses.
 For this service they receive a salary, full tuition, and health benefits.

-We normally admit students to our directing program every three years.
+We admit students to our directing program every three years.
 This allows us to fully focus our attention on the needs of each class.

 Degree requirements